Trump Blasts Al Franken On Twitter, Virtually Mum On Sexual Misconduct Allegations Against Roy Moore

 — PROUD RESISTER ???? (@ProudResister) November 17, 2017

 When it comes to Republican Senate candidate Roy Moore, however, Trump responded far less critically than he did to the Al Franken situation.
-Addressing the allegations against Moore while on his Asia tour and through the mouthpiece of Sarah Huckabee Sanders who remarked on his behalf, Trump seemed wary of believing a “mere allegation…from many years ago,” and the POTUS certainly didn’t wish to allow such an allegation to “destroy a person’s life.”
+Addressing the allegations against Moore while on his Asia tour and through the mouthpiece of Sarah Huckabee Sanders, who remarked on his behalf, Trump seemed wary of believing a “mere allegation…from many years ago,” and the president certainly didn’t wish to allow such an allegation to “destroy a person’s life.”

 “…like most Americans the president believes we cannot allow a mere allegation, in this case one from many years ago, to destroy a person’s life.
 However, the president also believes that if these allegations are true, Judge Moore will do the right thing and step aside.”

 Despite his harsh words against Franken, Donald Trump continues to shy away from a harsh critique of Roy Moore, and has indeed opted to not comment further on the situation.
 On Thursday, the same day that Trump tweeted his mockery of Al Franken’s plight for the world to see, Sarah Huckabee Sanders once again responded to media queries regarding Trump’s stance on Moore and whether or not the embattled Republican should drop out of the Alabama Senate race.
-According to Sanders, Trump has already said his piece – and that it’s the “people of Alabama” who should decide Moore’s political future, not the POTUS.
+According to Sanders, Trump has already said his piece, and that it’s the “people of Alabama” who should decide Moore’s political future, not the president.

 Trump blasts Franken, but stays silent on Moore.
 Is it partisanship?
 Hypocrisy?
 Or both?
 CNN's John Berman is #KeepingThemHonest: https://t.co/Dm7dhOQG74